spew8712/jpegview/README.md

   *  c-based, using malloc/free for image buffer allocation - this has been modded in JPEGView to follow the latter's convention in using new[]/delete[] so as to let it (CJPEGImage) manage freeing of the memory itself.
   *  uses char filenames, unlike JPEGView which uses wchar_t.
 So there's an ugly hack to convert filenames to char* and let libavif continue to handle the file load.
 * aom's `aom.lib` seems statically linked into libavif to produce `avif.lib`, so its aom.dll is not needed by JPEGView.
+* Tested on AVIF sample images from [https://github.com/link-u/avif-sample-images/](link-u/avif-sample-images)
+    * Known issue: unable to view 'crop'ped samples.
+    * `CJPEGImage` class only handles 8bpp images?
+So higher bpp images are 'downgraded' to 8bpp.
+* EXIF & raw meta data not extracted.
+  * `ImageLoadThread.cpp` does use a `Helpers::FindEXIFBlock(pBuffer, nFileSize)` to extract EXIF data.
+Perhaps it can be used for AVIF as well.
+However, AVIF decoding uses libavif to read the file, instead of relying on `ImageLoadThread.cpp` to read the file.
+Some re-work is needed.

 ### Building aom